ADGEfficiency/energy-py-linear/readme.md

+## energy-py-linear

 energy-py-linear is a library for optimizing energy systems using mixed integer linear programming.
-Currently the library supports battery storage, with plans to implement combined heat and power dispatch.
+Currently the library supports battery storage and combined heat power.

+Linear programming is a technique that guarantees finding the global optimum for a well formulated linear system.

 ## Usage